Riese & Muller Nevo riding centra west cycle trail at dubbo zoo | Electric Bikes Brisbane

 In a nutshell it follows the Great Dividing Range from Barrington Tops through to Jenolan Caves in the Blue Mountains and from there you make your way to Mount Kosciuszko.
 Keep going to Omeo and you cross the border into Victoria along the way.

-This trail is not recommended for beginners and the faint-hearted - recent riders have taken 9 months to complete it end-to-end!
 However if you are looking for an epic adventure this is one to put on your list or just pick a section of it that appeals.

 The best place for further information including trail maps is the Bicentennial Trail website.